magnifiques/magnifiques/README.md

 #  Greetings!
-I'm magnifiques 📿, a web developer and UI/UX designer passionate about crafting amazing digital experiences.
+I'm magnifiques 📿, a web developer and UI/UX designer, passionate about crafting amazing digital experiences.

 #### I specialize in using cutting-edge technologies such as ReactJS and JavaScript to bring ideas to life.
 The majority of my projects showcase my proficiency in working with the ReactJS library.
 Additionally, I leverage the power of Node.js and Express.js for backend development, and Figma for designing intuitive user experiences.
 #### I am dedicated to delivering high-quality solutions that not only meet but exceed the expectations of users.
 Let's collaborate to turn your ideas into captivating digital realities!